-Also check the meter movement and verify that it indicates full scale when passing the nominal full scale current of 500 microamps and has a movement resistance of 233 ohms.
+Also check the meter movement and verify that it indicates full scale when passing the nominal full scale current.
+Older testers used a 1.4 milliamp movement with 80 ohms of resistance.
+Later versions were 500 microamps and 233 ohms of resistance.
 Other values may have been used as production changes were made through the years.
 The metal plate mounted on the side of the meter is a factory applied magnetic shunt.
 By loosening the mounting screw and sliding the plate back and forth, small adjustments can be made to the full scale deflection of the meter.
 Bear in mind though that changing the meter adjustment will effect the mutual conductance reading too so rule out everything else before adjusting the meter.

-2.ENGLISH POSITION: Loosen the set screw on the knob and reposition the knob to the correct location.
-Retighten the set screw.

-3.BIAS POSITION: Loosen the set screw on the knob and reposition the knob to the correct location.
-Retighten the set screw.
+- 2.ENGLISH POSITION: Loosen the set screw on the knob and reposition the knob to the correct location.
+Retighten the set screw. - 3.BIAS POSITION: Loosen the set screw on the knob and reposition the knob to the correct location.
+Retighten the set screw. - 4.
+SHORTS TEST: R28 sets the shorts test sensitivity.
+If adjustment is necessary set R28 fully counterclockwise and slowly rotate it clockwise until the short lamp just begins to glow.
+R28 is the slotted screwdriver adjustment mounted on the back of the transformer/terminal board assembly. - 5.
+FILAMENT VOLTAGE TEST: No adjustment.

-4. SHORTS TEST: There is no adjustment for this function.
-Check the meter movement accuracy, R11 / 112K resistor and the 56 volts low screen voltage as measured in SCREEN VOLTAGE TEST 7.

-5. FILAMENT VOLTAGE TEST: No adjustment.
 This voltage is entirely dependent on the power transformer and the AC line setting.
 See also ADJUSTMENT CHART 1, LINE ADJUST above.
 Some voltages may be slightly higher due to the transformer having no load.

-6. PLATE VOLTAGE TEST: No adjustment.
+- 6. PLATE VOLTAGE TEST: No adjustment.
 This voltage is entirely dependent on the power transformer and the AC line setting.
 See also ADJUSTMENT CHART 1, LINE ADJUST above.
-If the AC line test circuit is reading correctly, check and/or replace the type 83 rectifier tube.

-7. SCREEN VOLTAGE TEST: No adjustment.
+If the AC line test circuit is reading correctly, check and/or replace the type 83 rectifier tube. - 7.
+SCREEN VOLTAGE TEST: No adjustment.
 This voltage is entirely dependent on the power transformer and the AC line setting.
 See also ADJUSTMENT CHART 1, LINE ADJUST above.
-If the AC line test circuit is reading correctly, check and/or replace the type 5Y3 rectifier tube.

-8. REDUCED SCREEN AND GRID BIAS VOLTAGE ADJUSTMENTS: The 56 volt reduced (P4 and P1 pushed) screen grid voltage measured in step 8 and the -39 volt control grid bias voltage measured in step 9 is set by adjustment of the two taps on R15 / 8.5K.
+If the AC line test circuit is reading correctly, check and/or replace the type 5Y3 rectifier tube. - 8.
+REDUCED SCREEN AND GRID BIAS VOLTAGE ADJUSTMENTS: Earlier versions of the 600 do not have the provision to reduce the screen voltage.
+Pressing P1 will have no effect on the screen voltage.
+For later versions the 56 volt reduced (P4 and P1 pushed) screen grid voltage measured in step 8 and the -39 volt control grid bias voltage measured in step 9 is set by adjustment of the two taps on R6.
 If adjustments are necessary to either the reduced screen voltage or the grid bias voltage, adjust the control grid voltage first because that affects the reduced screen grid voltage also.
 Before doing any adjustments always verify that the screen supply voltage is 130 volts.
 Adjust the AC line control until it is.

-In both versions of the 800/800A the grid bias is controlled by the series combination of R15 a tapped power resistor, and R16 the front panel BIAS adjust control.
+In both versions of the 600/600A the grid bias is controlled by the series combination of R6 a tapped power resistor, and R7 the front panel BIAS adjust control.
 Remove the tester from the case and prop it up on a work surface face down such that you can reach and push the control panel buttons P4 and P1.
 Set it up with the top edge of the control panel facing you and the panel meter to the right.